 Laura McNally has particular skill in distilling complicated cases into simple themes that lead to seemingly obvious conclusions.
 Whether the audience is the court, a jury, an arbitration panel, an appellate court or a mediator, Laura’s analytical approach and genuine presentation style are key factors in her clients’ success.

 Laura has successfully tried complex commercial cases in state and federal courts, as well as in arbitration.
 Her cases have included issues of defamation, contract, fraud, trade dress, trade secrets, insurance coverage, and fiduciary obligations.
-As Co-Chair of the firm’s Retail and Consumer Brands industry group, Laura has significant focus on legal issues facing this important sector of the economy.
 She has represented leading retailers and consumer product manufacturers on issues relating to consumer protection, defamation, and antitrust issues, and she has been quoted in the National Law Journal and Bloomberg News.
 In addition, she has filed amicus briefs in the United States Supreme Court on behalf of the U.S. Chamber of Commerce, the Retail Litigation Center, and the Streamlined Sales Tax Governing Board relating to issues affecting the retail and consumer products industry.

 At times, the most important advocacy a lawyer can perform is in the context of settlement discussions.
 This work requires an additional set of skills beyond those called on in the courtroom.
 Laura has strengths in quickly identifying opponents’ motivations and concerns and then presenting settlement options in the manner best framed to reach resolution in her clients’ favor.
 She is a frequent speaker on mediation advocacy, including at the Seventh Circuit Judicial Conference, and she has settled cases ranging from small commercial disputes to mass torts involving hundreds of parties to class actions filed against major international retailers.